Automatic translation from Google translate:

 The relationship between Spain and Catalonia has almost always been quite unstable, and nowadays it seems to be more than ever the case.
 The reasons for this are not only cultural but economic and political as well.

-In the economic spectrum, Spain has been suffering from the 2008 crisis for a long time now, and since Catalonia is one of the very few Communities that are sustainable.
+In the economic spectrum, Spain has been suffering from the 2008 crisis for a long time now, and Catalonia is one of the very few communities that are sustainable.
 Because they pay more taxes than they spend, thus, Catalonian Nationalists argue that Spain is only holding them back and that they would be much better off being a Country by themselves.

-Nevertheless, the Nationalist influence got to climax a few months ago, when the Independentist party called a vote to either leave or stay in Spain.
-This whole process, though, was illegal and it did not ask permission to the Spanish Government, and there was repression towards the people trying to vote.
+Nevertheless, the Nationalist influence got to its climax a few months ago, when the Independentist party called a vote to either leave or stay in Spain.
+This whole process, though, was illegal and it did not ask permission from the Spanish Government, and there was repression towards the people trying to vote.

-Not long after the claim of Catalonian independence, also illegal and not recognised by the Spanish state, the Independentist party and the autonomous local government was dismantled, and the leaders imprisoned or exiled.
+Not long after the claim of Catalonian independence, also illegal and not recognised by the Spanish state, the Independentist party and the autonomous local government were dismantled, and the leaders were imprisoned or exiled.